Whether you are a professional or do-it-yourself barber, a pair of quality shears can greatly improve the final results of a haircut.

 - Reasonably priced

 For home use and practice, the Utopia Care Professional Hair Cutting Scissors are a match made in heaven.
-Made from a high quality Japanese stainless steel body, these shears will slice through any type of hair thanks to the razor edge on either blade.
+Made from a high-quality Japanese stainless steel body, these shears will slice through any type of hair thanks to the razor edge on either blade.

-With a 6.5″ long body and a 2.5″ long cutting blades, these shears can work for most techniques and hand sizes.
+With a 6.5″ long body and 2.5″ long cutting blades, these shears can work for most techniques and hand sizes.
 Now if your hands are a bit smaller, you do not need to make any compromises.
 Utopia Care includes two rubber finger inserts for greater comfort.

 A specialty maker in a variety of grooming and hair styling tools, they are trusted by both professional hairstylists and individuals.

-While a tension adjustment screw is often only found on the best shears made for professionals, you will be happy to learn that Utopia Care brought over this premium feature at such an affordable price.
+While a tension adjustment screw is often only found on shears made for professionals, you will be happy to learn that Utopia Care brought over this premium feature at such an affordable price.
 With a small turn of the knob, you can fine-tune the tension and get much better results.

 Outside of our own research, several novice hair stylists found these shears to provide reliably clean cuts on both wet and dry hair, along with being quite comfortable to work with.

 - The grip should provide comfort for your elbow and wrist